 BUS 466.
-Market Analysis and Research II.
+Market Analysis and Research

+II.
 (3).
 Prerequisite, BUS 460.
 This course is a continuation of BUS 460.
 Students will conduct an actual research project and study case problems in marketing research.
 BUS 470.
 Financial Management.
 (3).
 Prerequisite, BUS 370.
 In this course the problems of financing business enterprise are studied.
 The scope includes working capital financing, budgeting, analyzing financial statements, and intermediate and long-term financing.
 Cases will be used to illustrate.
 BUS 471.
 Investments.
 (4).
 Prerequisite, BUS 370.
 The course is designed to provide the individual investor with a working basis for investment policy.
 A study will be made of topics such as how to develop a logical investment program, how to recognize and minimize investment risks, how to formulate decisions, and how to take advantage of investment opportunities.

 BUS 472.
-Real Estate Investment and Finance.
+Investment Analysis.
 (3).
-Prerequisite, BUS 370.
-Techniques for evaluating different types of real estate investments will be developed and methods of financing these investments will be explored.
-The emphasis will be upon practical applications of theoretical concepts.
+Prerequisite, BUS 471.
+An analysis of various types of securities and the management of investment portfolios.

 BUS 473.
 Commercial Bank Policies and Management.
 (3).
-Prerequisites, BUS 370 and ECON 202.
+Prerequisites, BUS 170, 370, and ECON 202.
 The internal operations of commercial banks, including managerial problems.

 BUS 474.
-Case Problems in Financial Management.
+Case problems in Financial Management.
 (3).
 Prerequisite, BUS 470.
 A comprehensive course in applied financial management, policy, and theory.
 Students will be called upon to integrate accounting, management, finance and other business skills in the financial decision making process for the firm.
 A case study-problem solving method will be utilized.

 BUS 475.
-Financial Management of Small Business Firms.
+Financial Management of Small

+Business Firms.
 (3).
 Prerequisite, BUS 370.
 The financial problems of small business firms will be studied.
 The emphasis will be on credit management, financing alternatives of the small business, and the valuation of small businesses for sale purposes.
 Credit not allowed for Finance majors.
 BUS 476.
-Real Estate Investment and Appraisal.
-(4).
+Real Estate Finance and Investment.
+(3).
 Prerequisite, BUS 372.
-The types and sources of real estate financing are studied, along with investment analysis and appraisal techniques.
+The types and sources of real estate financing are studied, along with investment analysis technquies.
 Emphasis will be on the use of leverage and the evaluation of real estate properties in an investment program.
 BUS 482.
 Special Topics in Management Information Systems.
 (3).
 Prerequisites, a course in computer programming and consent of instructor.
 This course is an indepth study of topics in the student's field of interest to include both primary and secondary research in management information systems.